the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 The first step was to put together some initial ideas for the agenda.
 We worked together using Google Docs.
 We used Google Docs because it allowed us to easily share the documents with other people, and it was easy to access.
-We made sure that no private or sensitive data was shared in the Google Docs.
+We made sure that no private or sensitive data was in any publicly shared Google Docs.
 Our finalised agenda is [here](https://docs.google.com/document/d/13buQgzAbTTSWVtONXC3cnjegWapJ0CBkL7TBkqNNRqU/edit).
 What did this process look like for us?
  - brainstorming themed talks,